doesho/doesho.github.io/README.md

 ## To Do

 1. FINISH STYLING GUIDE ENTRIES.
 They're not half bad but they should be comfortably done before adding all the guides in.
-2. NEW PAGE HEADERS.
-Just make them raster.
-3. NEW FRONT PAGE HEADER. cool character scroll or something behind PMX logo.
+2. NEW FRONT PAGE HEADER. cool character scroll or something behind PMX logo.
-4. BEGIN ANOTHER PAGE.
+3. BEGIN ANOTHER PAGE.
 Guides has come along smashingly.
 Get started on another main page.